 Many of us already take medical cannabis for PTSD, and now we’re about to have the science to prove it works.

 Sadly, many of those ex-soldiers who took their own lives suffered from post-traumatic stress disorder.
 However, they aren’t the only people in the United States who suffer from post-traumatic stress disorder.

 PTSD: What is it, Who Does it Affect?

 According to PTSD United, about seventy percent of people suffer some type of traumatic event in their lives and twenty percent of those go on to develop PTSD.
-Their numbers also show that roughly 8% of Americans will be suffering from the symptoms of PTSD at any given time.
+Their numbers also show that roughly eight percent of Americans will be suffering from the symptoms of PTSD at any given time.

 According to the Anxiety and Depression Association of America, the symptoms of PTSD can be overwhelming.
 They include things such as: